aadarsh-khirwal/Sigma-Computing-Dashboards/README.md

 ## **Overview**
 Sigma Computing enables users to create insightful dashboards and visualizations seamlessly.
 With its intuitive interface and robust features, it’s a great tool for exploring and presenting data.

-Sigma Computing is used in these Industries.
+**Sigma Computing is used in these Industries:**

--Marketing Analytics
+- Marketing Analytics
--Sales Teams
+- Sales Teams
--Retail & CPG
+- Retail & CPG
--Supply Chain Analytics
+- Supply Chain Analytics
--Financial Services
+- Financial Services
--Healthcare
+- Healthcare

-Used by Proffesionals like:
+**Used by Professionals like:**

--Analyst
+- Analyst
--Data Engineer
+- Data Engineer
--IT / Admin
+- IT / Admin
--Product Leader
+- Product Leader
--Business Leader
+- Business Leader

 ---